mermaid-js/mermaid/README.md

 ## Links between nodes

 Nodes can be connected with links/edges.
-It is spoosible to have different types of links and it is also possible to attach a text string to a link.
+It is possible to have different types of links or attach a text string to a link.

 ### A link with arrow head
 ```